Last Updated on April 13, 2021

 A toilet squat stool can bypass the immediate need to improve your diet, simply by making your crapper life a lot easier.
 It’s both a short and long-term option.
 We recommend a combination of all three (better diet, exercise, and a toilet stool) but either can have very beneficial long-term effects.

-Lastly, maybe a bidet should be on your list of items to help you poop easier.
+Lastly, maybe a bidet like one of these heated toilet seat bidets or non-electric bidet seats should be on your list of items to help you poop easier.
 Many bidet toilet seats have enema washing options which can help get things moving along by using water to potentially break things up.
 Or if you plan on spending a lot of time on the toilet, it might as well be a seat that is as comfortable as possible.

 Comments are closed.